rtrwalker/geotecha/docs/specbeam/specbeam.rst

 It models a finite elastic Euler-Bernoulli beam resting on viscoelastic foundation subjected to a moving load(s), with piecewise-linear spatially varying properties.
 It uses the spectral Galerkin method to solve the dynamic system deflections over time.
-Ding et al. (2012) [1]_  models a simialr situation with constatn spatial properties.
+Ding et al. (2012) [1]_  models a similar situation with constant spatial properties.

 See :class:`geotecha.beam_on_foundation.specbeam.SpecBeam` for details